garzj/google-photos-migrate/README.md

 **Prerec**: Must have at least node 18 & yarn installed.

-If you wish to migrate a single folder from a Google Photos takeout file:
+If you wish to migrate a single folder from a Google Photos takeout file (or flatten the entire Takout folder into a single output with no album hierarchy):

 ```bash
 mkdir output error